 Another U.S. organization, the National Institute on Alcohol Abuse and Alcoholism (NIAA) reviewed results from numerous studies on the effects of interventions and reported that these studies “suggested that brief intervention can reduce alcohol consumption4 in a substantial number of at-risk or problem drinkers and can facilitate the referral of dependent drinkers into specialized alcoholism treatment.”

 In general, an intervention involves family and friends meeting with a loved one to motivate that person to seek treatment.
 Ideally this is done in a nonthreatening manner and environment.
 The exact details may be somewhat different depending on which approach you decide to use (see the intervention options discussed below).

 The main difference is that interventions can be done with or without the help of professionals.
-Below we’ll discuss the two main ways to stage an intervention:
+Below we’ll discuss the 2 main ways to stage an intervention:

 When you do an intervention yourself it simply means you’re planning, preparing and executing the event without a professional interventionist’s help.
 This is a realistic option for many people if they feel confident and are committed to thoroughly organizing the intervention.